|Go to verse:|

 |Mat 7:5||- (top)|

 “keep asking.”
-The verb for “ask” in this verse is in the active voice, present tense, and imperative mood.
-The present tense in this case is what is known as a broadband present, or continuous present (Cp.
-Wallace, Greek Grammar, pg.
-519-25).
-This form indicates a continual action that takes place over a long time, rather than a one-time-event.
-We are not to just ask once for the things we seek from God, but to repeatedly ask, just as the widow kept asking the unjust judge (Luke 18:1-8).
-Wallace explains the present tense here in Matthew 7:7 this way: “The force of the present imperatives is ‘ask repeatedly, over and over again…seek repeatedly… knock continuously, over and over again” (Wallace, Exegetical Syntax, 521).
-The imperative mood is the mood of command or of exhortation.
+If we want to receive blessings from God and get our prayers answered, it is important to know that most of the time we have to ask and keep asking for them.
+We should not think that we can just ask God one time for things that we are praying for and He will get them for us.
+We must repeatedly ask, just as the widow kept asking the unjust judge (Luke 18:1-8).
+The verb translated “keep asking” in Matthew 7:7 is in the active voice, present tense, and imperative mood.
+The present tense in this case is what is known as a broadband present, or continuous present.a This form indicates a continual action that takes place over a long time, rather than a one-time event.
+Wallace explains the present tense here in Matthew 7:7 this way: “The force of the present imperatives is ‘ask repeatedly, over and over again…seek repeatedly… knock continuously, over and over again.”b The imperative mood is the mood of command or of exhortation.
 Jesus is not just making a statement that we should ask, as if he thinks it would just be a nice thing to do.
-He is making an impassioned plea, an earnest exhortation that believers ask for what they need.
+He is making an impassioned plea, an earnest exhortation that believers ask and keep asking for what they need.

 |Mat 7:8||- (top)|